 From here the battery stores this energy and gives you a battery bank to draw from.
 The last piece of the process is the inverter.
 This inverter draws energy from the battery, and converts it to usable energy that you can use.

-What Are The Pros Of A Solar Generator?
+Pros Of A Solar Generator?

 - Solar generators use renewable energy that doesn’t produce any harmful wastes.
 This energy is abundant and good for the environment.

 - They don’t any sound.
 Making them ideal when camping or out in nature.